 Below is a summary of common, repeated results in research when it is done in 30 minute sessions, 2-3 times a week, for 30-40 sessions:

 - Memory and Focus – It has been shown that short term memory increases by an average of 11% (including aging adults) when people listen to our focus sound for 30 minutes a day for a month.
 It is shown that children with ADHD and other learning disabilities can see an increase of over 29%.
 Ongoing listening helps, and the results happen in under 4 weeks.
 The more you listen, the more deeply your can change your focus.
 The focus sound rhythm reminds the listener of the brain rhythm used for focus and memory.
 You can listen while you work, read, relax, or workout.

 - Pain – Over 20% of adults have chronic pain, and more as we age.
 Published research on people with chronic pain who used our sound rhythms showed that listening at least twice a week lowered their feelings of pain by an average of 77% after sessions in the first two weeks.
 When people listen for the first time, they often experience a 50% reduction, and the benefits increase with practice and last for days.
 You can listen daily as needed, and you practice the rhythms mentally, like music.

-- Anxiety – Clients can listen to relax or fall asleep or imagine a stressful or traumatic experience being handled in a calmer way.
-In a hospital study and other studies, anxiety about surgery was reduced by 58% more than classical music and 86% more than not using any sound or music for meditation or brain training.
+- Anxiety or Depression – Clients can listen to the sounds to relax or fall asleep, or use them to imagine a stressful or traumatic experience being handled in a calmer way.
+In a hospital study and other studies, anxiety reduced by 58% more than classical music and 86% more than not using any sound or music for meditation or brain training.
 The same sound patterns used for anxiety significantly lower depression symptoms, since anxiety and depression overlap or develop from each other.